Socialcap-app/docs/README.md

 # Socialcap Docs

-Index to documentation and the `docs.socialcapp.app` site builder
+Index to ALL the Socialcap documentation.

 ## Videos